 - A practice that typically treats all patients for many months, is probably using ineffective methods (or has very complex patients).

 Although we strongly favor the team approach, not everyone agrees.
 In fact, the team approach to patient care has been and is still under vigorous attack from the practice organization for physical therapists, the APTA -- Here, we quote a statement from the American Physical Therapy Association concerning "physician owned physical therapy services", written in 2003.

 "Physical therapists (PTs) in private practice across the country are finding themselves confronted with one of the most serious threats they've ever faced.
 POPTS steal away their patients and virtually eliminate their ability to attract new clients.
 In many cases it cripples PTs' ability to carry on autonomously." (for full text,see this link to the APTA)

-The audiology professional organization, ASHA, is pursuing a similar agenda.
+The audiology professional organization, ASHA, has similar comments:.
 Here we quote from their 2009 goal statement:

 "Autonomy for audiologists.
 Promote audiologists' autonomy through direct patient access and comprehensive coverage of audiology services under Medicare"

 What "direct patient access" means, is that audiologists could bill medicare for services to patients who have not been referred by a physician.To us, this seems to be about money for audiologists rather than improving patient care.

 We think that there is an intrinsic conflict between autonomy and best patient care.
 We think that patient care comes first.

 We would like to see VRT provided in a more standard way, by persons who can pass a test that establishes them to be safe and knowledable.
 Their knowledge should combine relevant medical knowledge as well as procedural knowledge.